 Except in a few specific cases, SBA loan requirements mean most small business owners are eligible to apply for the program.
 However, before securing financing for an acquisition, it’s important to evaluate lenders carefully — not all are created equal.
 A Preferred Lending Partner (PLP) earns that designation from the U.S. Small Business Administration after some time and proof that they are working efficiently and exceptionally on the behalf of business executives.

-As a PLP lender, First Business’s SBA experts are here to help your company find its true potential.
+As a PLP lender, First Business Bank’s SBA experts are here to help your company find its true potential.
 That means working closely with business owners to get their applications approved on time and continuing to develop a strong working relationship after the acquisition is finalized.
-Reach out to First Business today to learn more about our methodology and what sets us apart from other SBA lenders.
+Reach out to First Business Bank today to learn more about our methodology and what sets us apart from other SBA lenders.